katiestar99/ansible/docs/docsite/rst/scenario_guides/scenario_template.rst

 .. _scenario_template:

 *************************************
-Sample scenario for Ansible platforms
+Sample scenario for Assible platforms
 *************************************

 *Use this ``rst`` file as a starting point to create a scenario guide for your platform.
 The sections below are suggestions on what should be in a scenario guide.*